© Unofficial Royalty 2024

 July 16, 1782- Death of Louisa Ulrika of Prussia, Queen of Sweden, wife of King Adolf Frederik of Sweden, at Svartsjö Palace in Svartsjö, Sweden; buried at Riddarholm Church in Stockholm, Sweden

 Upon her wedding in 1744, her father-in-law King Fredrik I gave Louisa Ulrika the ownership of Drottningholm Palace, not too far from the Swedish capital of Stockholm.
-During Louisa Ulrika’s ownership of Drottningholm Palace, the interior of the palace was redecorated in a more sophisticated French rococo style.
+During Louisa Ulrika’s ownership of Drottningholm Palace, the palace’s interior was redecorated in a more sophisticated French rococo style.
 On Louisa Ulrika’s 33rd birthday, her husband Adolf Fredrik presented her with the Chinese Pavillion, located on the grounds of Drottningholm Palace.
-Louisa Ulrika was also responsible for having the Drottningholm Palace Theatre rebuilt after the original building burned down in 1762.
+Louisa Ulrika was also responsible for rebuilding the Drottningholm Palace Theatre, also on the grounds of Drottningholm Palace, after the original building burned down in 1762.

 Unofficial Royalty: Louisa Ulrika of Prussia, Queen of Sweden